sinequa/sba-angular/docs/index.md

 ## About Sinequa

-*Sinequa is an independent software vendor providing a search and analytics platform for Global 2000 companies and government agencies.
-Our platform, Sinequa ES, is deployed on four continents and the company has offices in New York, Paris (HQ), San Francisco, London, and Frankfurt.*
+*Sinequa brings the leading platform for intelligent search to large, global companies and government agencies.
+Our platform is deployed on four continents, and the company has offices in New York, Paris, San Francisco, London, and Frankfurt.*

 Sinequa excels at **searching** and **extracting** information from **unstructured data** (like text in natural language from documents, files and databases).
 The Sinequa ES platform can nevertheless process large amounts of both **structured and unstructured data**, enabling many use-cases in large and complex organizations, across industries.
 These use-cases include non-exhaustively: **Enterprise Search** (An entreprise-wide smart search engine, including many heterogeneous sources of content and tens of millions of documents), **360° Views** (Application retrieving all relevant information about a product, person or any other entity, across heterogenous and unstructured data sources), as well as more **specialized applications** (GDPR compliance, contract analysis, customer support portal, data loss prevention, pharmaceutical R&D, etc.).